lsst/pipelines_lsst_io/getting-started/data-setup.rst

 Notes on processing
 ===================

-The intention of this set of introductory recipes is to give you a realistic sense of how data is processed using the LSST Science Pipelines.
+The intention of this set of introductory recipes is to give you a realistic sense of how data are processed using the LSST Science Pipelines.
 That includes taking raw images all the way through to coaddition and forced photometry.
 Though the starting repository is small, a significant amount of processing needs to be done to produce all the datasets needed for downstream processing.
 This means that some steps can be quite time consuming and you should be prepared to wait or perhaps run things overnight if you intend to follow these examples line by line.